API documentation

 Parameters:

-• id (string) – A unique integer value identifying this shift.
+• id (integer) – A unique integer value identifying this shift.

 Status Codes: